top of page

 1. What is an interNship?

-Communication internships offer practical work experience in a particular occupation to people who are new to the field.
-Internships strengthen resumes by giving students visible work experience and providing older job hunters with needed credentials to change careers.
-General guidelines can be seen here.
+Internships in your Major or Minor (Communication, Theatre, Dance, and Film) offer practical work-based learning experience in a particular occupation or industry to people who are new to the field.
+Internships strengthen resumes by giving students visible work experience and providing older job searchers with needed credentials to change careers.

 2. Who can do an internship?

-To be eligible within the Department of Communication, students must be at junior or senior level, have a GPA of 2.0 or higher, and have taken 12 credits within our department.
+To be eligible within the Department of Communication & Theatre Arts, students must be at junior or senior level, have a GPA of 2.0 or higher, and have taken 12 credits within our department.
 Depending upon their concentration, other prerequisites must be met, in order to ensure the student is ready for internship.

 3. WHAT QUALIFIES AS AN INTERNSHIP?

 The purpose of internship is to enable the student to gain experience working in a new field.
-Work is expected to be related to the Communication curriculum, be substantive and varied (not clerical or “gopher” duties).
-Typically, this means work in media, public relations, employee training and development, or human resources fields.
+Work is expected to be related to your Major or Minor curriculum, be substantive and varied (not clerical or simplified labor or duties).

 3a.
 I heard my professor mention something about a Zero Credit Internship, what is that?